Configure player

 But more interestingly is the ability for you to load AU preset files at runtime.
 And so those AU preset files are things that you can save by running some signal through the matrix reverb and saving that as a preset and then loading it at runtime.
 And I'll show you how to do that in just a second.

-We're going to ask for it by name.
+So just a little bit of a code snippet here about how the extension mechanism gets used, for example, with the ASA extension.
+So you see that one line of code that's in yellow.
+We're querying to see if the extension that we want is present at runtime.
+So we're going to ask for it by name.
 If that happens to come back true, we're on a system that has it, then we go and, for instance, go get the proc pointer for the ASA set listener call.
 Now, once this is done, now you can use this function to access that API.
 So here's a couple of really simple boxes on how you can then set up one of your reverb types.
+So we've got one here where we're using the reverb room type property.
+We're passing in the reverb room type cathedral constant, and just by making this call then, that's the reverb that will get used by OpenAL.
+By contrast, the box below, that little tiny function there, accepts a path to your AU preset file that gets passed on to the setListenerProc call using the ASA reverb preset property.

-So what I've got here is a document.
-This is an AU Lab document, and Michael's going to talk a little bit more about AU in a bit.
-But this is a document that has a sound file attached, and in this channel strip here, we also have a Matrix Reverb Audio Unit installed.
-So we've got a reverb here, so let me play this sound.
+And Michael's going to talk a little bit more about AU in a bit.
+But this is a document that has a sound file attached.
+And in this channel strip here, we also have a Matrix Reverb audio unit installed.
+So we've got a reverb here.
+So let me play this sound.
+Hello, Mac.

-Alright, so there's our dry signal.
-Here's our reverb.
+All right, so there's our dry signal. - Here's our reverb.
 Now we can go ahead and make some reverb settings here.
 I'll just try and do something drastic here so you can hear it.
 There we go, that's pretty drastic.
-Now if you notice these last three parameters at the bottom here, the filter frequency, filter bandwidth, and filter gain, these equate to those EQ properties that you can set on your listener reverb EQ.
-So these can be saved along with a preset. and I will boost it, do something drastic there.
+Now if you notice these last three parameters at the bottom here, the filter frequency, filter bandwidth and filter gain, these equate to those EQ properties that you can set on your listener reverb EQ.
+So these can be saved along with the preset.
+There, we'll boost it, do something drastic there.
 Now we can save this preset out.
 We're going to save this preset.

-We've saved the preset.
+Right?
+So we've saved the preset.
 I don't need to save the document.
 Now we have a preset file on our system.
 Now you can use that preset file to load at runtime.
-So if I launch my OpenAL example application again, Maybe you spotted this guy before I covered it up.
+So if I launch my OpenAL example application again, Maybe I spotted this guy before I covered it up.
 So here's the ASA extension parameters that are exposed in the API.

 So let me get just one again so that we can kind of hear the reverb.
 So what we have right now is no reverb being applied.
 So let's turn on our reverb.
 Set the quality to max, that's fine.
 And let's set it to the cathedral.
-Okay, so you don't hear anything yet because we haven't actually changed the dry/wet mix of that particular source object.
-So now here we have OpenAL source object sending to a reverb.
+Okay, so you don't hear anything yet because we haven't actually sent, changed the dry/wet mix of that particular source object.
+So now here we have OpenAL, source object, sending to a reverb.
 Let me bring that back and I'll show you occlusion.

+all the way down to you can't hear anything.
+So there's occlusion, now I'll show you obstruction.
 So as you notice, with occlusion and obstruction, both are being, a low pass filter is being applied to both.
 But there's no reverb playing so you don't hear a difference in how these behave.
-So let me change to a reverb preset that I had made earlier.
-This is my airport terminal preset.
-Alright, so now I'll apply some occlusion.

-As you can hear, both the direct sound and the reverb return is being filtered.
+So as you can hear, both the direct sound and the reverb return is being filtered.
 But as I apply obstruction, if you listen carefully, it may be a little difficult in the hall.
 If you listen carefully, the direct signal is going to be filtered, but the reverb trails will remain the same.

 Again, because those are stored along with the AU preset files.
-So that pretty much sums up OpenAL for Mac OS X. I'm going to pass it over to Michael Hopkins now, and he's going to talk about AULAB, which you just saw, in a little bit more detail.
+So that pretty much sums up OpenAL for Mac OS X. I'm going to pass it over to Michael Hopkins now, and he's going to talk about AU Lab, which you just saw, in a little bit more detail.
 Thank you, Bob.
 Could I go back to slides, please?
+Yes.
 Before I jump right into new features in AU Lab, I thought I'd start by providing a bit of context by talking about audio units and a little bit about host applications as well.

-Audio Units are the plug-in specification for audio on Mac OS X. The Audio Unit is packaged as a component bundle, and a host application uses the component manager to locate a specific Audio Unit and then open it.
-A component bundle can also contain more than one Audio Unit.
+Audio units are the plug-in specification for audio on Mac OS X. The audio unit is packaged as a component bundle, and a host application uses the component manager to locate a specific audio unit and then open it.
+A component bundle can also contain more than one audio unit.
+The host application, when it loads the audio unit, can then present a custom user interface, whether it be Carbon or Cocoa.

 There are many different host applications on Mac OS X, and this list is by no means complete.
-And these target a number of different users such as the professional user, a DJ performing live in a hall, the consumer hobbyist, or even the developer, where applications such as AU Lab, which we'll talk about in a minute, are used for testing purposes by many third-party vendors.
+And these target a number of different users, such as the professional user, a DJ performing live in a hall, the consumer hobbyist, or even the developer, where applications such as AU Lab, which we'll talk about in a minute, are used for testing purposes by many third-party vendors.

 New features in the AU Lab 2.0 version on your Leopard Seed include a patch manager, which allows you to group a number of different tracks together and quickly switch between these groups.
 A studio view that allows you to see an overview of your MIDI setup and the audio input and outputs for your document.
 A visibility feature that allows you to toggle the visibility of different tracks based on their type.
-And our marquee feature for AU Lab, which is improved audio unit support, including multi-channel support and support for the new pattern unit type.
+And our marquee feature for AU Lab, which is improved audio unit support, including multi-channel support and support for the new panner unit type.

 Now I'd like to focus a bit on patch management.
 As I mentioned, this feature allows you to create groups of tracks, which I'll subsequently refer to as patches.
 And these patches are saved directly in the document file.
 You have created for you by default a default patch which contains all the tracks in the document.
 And you can switch between these tracks simply by clicking.
 Any track that is not part of the active patch does not consume CPU resources since it's not active.

 Let me look at an example here.
-As you can see, we have a rather complex document open, and the patch manager appears on the right-hand side as a drawer attached to the document window.
-You can imagine that this scenario would be useful for somebody performing in a live performance situation where they have a number of different tracks that are all connected to the same instrument, and they want to quickly switch between them.
+As you can see, we have a rather complex document open.
+And the patch manager appears on the right-hand side as a drawer attached to the document window.
+You can imagine that this scenario would be useful for somebody performing in a live performance situation where they have a number of different tracks that are all connected to the same instrument and they want to quickly switch between them.

 It's also useful for a developer who has several different tracks that each is containing the same audio unit, but with a different preset.
-The developer could then quickly switch between them using the patch manager feature.
+The developer could then quickly switch between them using the Patch Manager feature.
 So let's look at this in more detail.
-As you can see in the upper right-hand corner there, the default patch is listed in bold, meaning that it's the active patch, and therefore you see all the tracks in the document.
+As you can see in the upper right-hand corner there, the default patch is listed in bold, meaning that it's the active patch.
+And therefore, you see all the tracks in the document.
+There are three additional patches defined, the first one being drum and bass.

-There are three additional patches defined, the first one being drum and bass, and you'll see a number of bullets to the right of each track name, and these indicate whether that specific track is part of that active patch.
-The first item being in gray is not active, whereas the bass track is, and therefore appears in orange.
-So if I switch between the default patch and our first patch, the drum and bass patch, you'll see that now we have a different number of tracks that are active.
-Switching again changes those tracks again based on whether they're in that patch.
+And you'll see a number of bullets to the right of each track name.
+And these indicate whether that specific track is part of that active patch.
+The first item, being in gray, is not active, whereas the base track is, and therefore appears in orange.
+So if I switch between the default patch and our first patch, the German base patch, you'll see that now we have a different number of tracks that are active.
+Switching again changes those tracks again based on whether that they're in that patch.

 So it's a really nice new feature in AU Lab.
-Continuing on, we have a studio view, which is also in that drawer, and that is comprised of two components: a MIDI view and an audio view.
-The MIDI section shows an overview of all the sources that each instrument or music effect is using, and it's listed in a hierarchical fashion, allowing you to easily switch the source simply by dragging and dropping those items.
-The Audio View provides a summary and editing of the audio settings such as the device, and also shows you the channel assignments that each one of those input and output tracks are using.
+Continuing on, we have a studio view, which is also in that drawer.
+And that is comprised of two components, a MIDI view and an audio view.
+The MIDI section shows an overview of all the sources that each instrument or music effect is using.
+And it's listed in a hierarchical fashion, allowing you to easily switch the source simply by dragging and dropping those items.
+The audio view provides a summary and editing of the audio settings such as the device and also shows you the channel assignments that each one of those input and output tracks are using.
 We'll see this in my demo in a bit.

-The first one, the surround configuration, is typically used by home theater or cinema applications where you have five or more satellite speakers arranged in a circle around the listener which is represented by the white couch here in the diagram.
-The listener would be facing the center speaker which is located above the screen.
+And now our key feature, which is multi-channel audio unit support, which we define in AU Lab as being comprised of more than two channels.
+Each channel of audio goes to a specific speaker, and the speakers can be arranged in many different configurations.
+We've chosen three basic types to represent in AU Lab based on their popularity and how prevalent they are.
+The first one, the surround configuration, is typically used by home theater or cinema applications where you have five or more satellite speakers arranged in a circle around the listener, which is represented by the white couch here in the diagram.
+The listener would be facing the center speaker, which is located above the screen.
 In this application, we also can have an LFE channel where all the low frequency effects are sent.

-An additional layout that we have in AU Lab is the geometric layout featuring the ever popular quadraphonic layout for those of you that remember that.
-And this type of layout allows a regularly spaced geometry which in the diagram here you'll see is a hexagonal or six channel layout, each of which is separated by an angle of 60 degrees.
+An additional layout that we have in AU Lab is the geometric layout, featuring the ever popular quadraphonic layout, for those of you that remember that.
+And this type of layout allows a regularly spaced geometry, which in the diagram here you'll see is a hexagonal or six channel layout, each of which is separated by an angle of 60 degrees.
 And this type of layout is sometimes used in concert environments or concert halls.

 Our final configuration is a constrained configuration, which you can imagine at a stadium where you're seeing Madonna or something like that.
-And it allows you to have three or more speakers arranged in an arc in front of the listener, where each speaker is equidistant.
-And the first and last speaker define a specific spanning angle, which in this case is 60 degrees.
+And it allows you to have three or more speakers arranged in an arc in front of the listener, where each speaker is equidistant, and the first and last speaker define a specific spanning angle, which in this case is 60 degrees.

+In AU Lab now, every track, instead of being able to support mono or stereo, can now have up to eight channels of output.
+We do this by defining an audio channel layout, and you can have one per document, regardless of how many multi-channel outputs you have in your document.
 And this audio channel layout, which James will be talking about in more detail later, defines both the channel ordering and the speaker positions.
-Additionally, now we have support for the new audio, excuse me, the panner unit, or you can also choose to use the built-in surround panner in AU Lab.
+Additionally, now we have support for the new audio-- excuse me, the panner unit.
+Or you can also choose to use the built-in surround panner in AU Lab.
 Now I'd like to switch the demo station, where we'll look at this in more detail.

-Demo, please?
+Demo, please.
 Thank you.
 So I'm going to go ahead and launch AULAB here.
 And once AULAB comes up, you'll see that we're presented with a document configuration assistant that allows us to specify the input and output channels of the document, starting here with a stereo default output.
 I can choose to add or remove channels here or change the configuration of each output track.
-And you'll notice that the view always shows the total number of channels that the outputs will have.
+And you'll notice that the view always chose the total number of channels that the outputs will have.

-For the purposes of this demo, I'm going to go ahead and add a single multichannel output track.
+For the purposes of this demo, I'm going to go ahead and add a single multi-channel output track.
 And the dialog expands to allow us to choose the configuration of that track.
 And you'll also notice that we have a diagram indicating the position of those speakers.
 We can determine whether we want to include a center channel or an LFE channel, for example.
 And you'll notice that as we choose those, the view updates to show you how many total channels your output will be using.
+And these allow me to choose the formats that I mentioned earlier, the constrained format, geometric layouts, as well as the surround layouts.
+And I'm going to go ahead, for the purposes of this example, and use a 5.1 surround layout where I'm using five channels, no LFE channel.
+I click Next and now configure the input by adding a single stereo input.

-I'm going to go ahead and click done to create that document.
+I'm going to go ahead and click Done to create that document.
 And what's important to notice is that this document works exactly the same way as the previous version of AU Lab.
 We've just extended all the features to provide support for multi-channel.
 So for example, you'll see five channels here in the meters instead of just two.

 And if I open the new studio view, you'll notice now that we have a graphical representation of where our inputs are on the device as well as our outputs.
 And we're free to edit that if we want, but that's beyond the scope of what I'd like to show here.